 It can sometimes feel that your ability to help is limited when you are just one person, but stormwater is an issue where EVERY individual can help!
 By being aware of what is going into storm drains from your day to day activities, each individual has an important role in maintaining clean water.
 You can do this by picking up dog waste, ensuring trash is secure and not leaking, always use oil and drip pans when working on vehicles, not over-fertilizing lawns, and many more precautionary measures.
 For more tips on how you can do your part, follow these links:

 Think Blue is a Massachusetts stormwater educational campaign devoted to helping residents and businesses do their part to reduce pollution.
 We Think Blue in Bridgewater.
-If you're into Thinking Blue too, follow this link to learn more!
+If you're into Thinking Blue too, go to thinkbluemassachusetts.org to learn more!